 Train teachers in online e-learning platforms so they can profit from existing programs or they can create their own learning content and program, with a preference on open licenses (as OER).

-What are areas that have not been adequately captured by the framework of the existing 11 WSIS Action Lines and would need to be addressed beyond 2015?
+What are the areas that have not been adequately captured by the framework of the existing 11 WSIS Action Lines and would need to be addressed beyond 2015?
 Please specify the Action Line you are providing an input for.

 Investing and deploying ICT to support open strategies for education (OER, Open Access to scientific data, Free and Open Source Software, new online strategies for distance education (including MOOCs)